-- exercise effective supervision of their pupils, to know the procedures for fire, first aid and other emergencies. - follow particular health and safety measures in their own teaching areas as laid down in the relevant Guidance or Procedures. - give clear oral and written instructions and warnings to pupils when necessary. - follow safe working procedures. - require the use of protective clothing and guards where necessary. - make recommendations to the Headteacher on health and safety equipment and any improvements to plant, tools, equipment, or machinery that may be necessary. - integrate all relevant aspects of safety into the teaching process and, where necessary, give specific lessons on health and safety in line with national curriculum requirements for safety in education. - avoid introducing personal items of equipment (electrical or mechanical) into the school without prior authorisation. - report all accidents, defects, and dangerous occurrences to the Headteacher.
+- exercise effective supervision of their pupils, to know the procedures for fire, first aid and other emergencies. - follow particular health and safety measures in their own teaching areas as laid down in the relevant Guidance or Procedures. - give clear oral and written instructions and warnings to pupils when necessary. - follow safe working procedures. - make recommendations to the Headteacher on health and safety equipment and any improvements to plant, tools, equipment, or machinery that may be necessary. - integrate all relevant aspects of safety into the teaching process and, where necessary, give specific lessons on health and safety in line with national curriculum requirements for safety in education. - avoid introducing personal items of equipment (electrical or mechanical) into the school without prior authorisation. - report all accidents, defects, and dangerous occurrences to the Headteacher.

-2.7 Health and Safety Representatives:
+2.7 Health and Safety Representatives (Headteacher and Site Team):